CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Aggregated Facts as Dimension Attributes
 `Business users are often interested in constraining the customer dimension based on aggregated performance metrics`, such as filtering on all customers who spent over a certain dollar amount during last year or perhaps over the customer’s lifetime. `Selected aggregated facts can be placed in a dimension as targets for constraining and as row labels for reporting`.
 The metrics are often presented as banded ranges in the dimension table. `Dimension attributes representing aggregated performance metrics add burden to the ETL processing, but ease the analytic burden in the BI layer`.

+### Dynamic Value Bands
+`A dynamic value banding report is organized as a series of report row headers that defi ne a progressive set of varying-sized ranges of a target numeric fact`.
+For instance, a common value banding report in a bank has many rows with labels such as “Balance from 0 to $10,” “Balance from $10.01 to $25,” and so on. `This kind of report is dynamic because the specific row headers are defined at query time, not during the ETL processing`.
+The row definitions can be implemented in a small value banding dimension table that is joined via greater-than/less-than joins to the fact table, or the definitions can exist only in an SQL CASE statement.
+The value banding dimension approach is probably higher performing, especially in a columnar database, because the CASE statement approach involves an almost unconstrained relation scan of the fact table.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.